<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 Here Are Some Benefits To Getting Personal

-• It adds variety and interest for your network.
-Adding a human dimension allows people to see who you are and gives them a reason to connect with you based not just on your professional knowledge but also on your values, motivation or interests.
+• People buy from people.
+The more people feel like they know you, the more likely they are to trust you.
+Adding a human dimension gives them a reason to connect with you based not just on your professional knowledge but also on your interests too.

 • It can make your time using social media more enjoyable.
 Maintaining momentum with posting, engagement and expanding your network over a long period of time can be tough going.
 Getting a little personal can be rewarding, fun and lead to some fascinating conversations.

-• It makes you more memorable, something that’s especially important in a digital environment and in a time when coronavirus has significantly reduced face-to-face contact.
-Don’t underestimate the power your experience can have to move, inspire and educate.
+• It makes you more memorable, something that’s especially important given the explosion of AI content, capable of pumping out repetitive unoriginal content.
+Don’t underestimate the power your unique experience can have to move, inspire and educate.
+AI will only go so far.

 Sounds Good But How Do You Go About It?